-Fatigue – This is one of the most common symptoms experienced by people with MS. People who suffer with fatigue (not just in MS) all experience fatigue differently.
+Fatigue – This a common symptoms experienced by people with MS. People who suffer from fatigue (not just in MS) all experience fatigue differently.
 As a result, some people may be affected by fatigue more than others.
 Nobody understands the reason why people with multiple sclerosis experience fatigue in the first place.

-Weakness – is another one of the most common symptoms of MS, and this one is quite obvious due to the fact that deconditioning of muscles results in a lack of strength and conditioning.
+Weakness – is another common symptom of MS, and this one is quite obvious due to the fact that deconditioning of muscles results in a lack of strength and conditioning.
 This is due to other symptoms of MS, like fatigue and pain which results in inactivity.

-Tingling – MS affects the body’s message centre, which is your nerves that are linked to the brain and spinal cord.
-When this is damaged, signals and messages can become mixed up, or lacking in signal.
+Tingling – MS affects the body’s message center, which is your nerves that are linked to the brain and spinal cord.
+When this is damaged, signals and messages can become mixed up, or lacking in a signal.
 When it lacks any signal, the sufferer will experience numbness and/or tingling.
-These sensations can appear pretty much anywhere on the body but are most commonly located around the face, limbs and hands.
+These sensations can appear pretty much anywhere on the body but are most commonly located around the face, limbs, and hands.